KmolYuan/yaml-peg-rs/README.md

 # yaml-peg

-A YAML parser using PEG algorithm.
+A YAML PEG parser using LALR algorithm.